 If you’re using Puppet Enterprise (PE), consult its documentation instead of this guide for PE-specific requirements, settings, and instructions:

-Puppet Server uses JRuby, which rations server resources in the form of JRubies that Puppet Server consumes as it handles requests.
-A simple way of explaining Puppet Server performance is to remember that your Server infrastructure must be capable of providing enough JRubies for the amount of activity it handles.
+Puppet Server uses JRuby, which rations server resources in the form of JRuby instances in default mode, and JRuby threads in multithreaded mode.
+Puppet Server consumes these as it handles requests.
+A simple way of explaining Puppet Server performance is to remember that your Server infrastructure must be capable of providing enough JRuby instances or threads for the amount of activity it handles.
 Anything that reduces or limits your server’s capacity to produce JRubies also degrades Puppet Server’s performance.

 Several factors can limit your Server infrastructure’s ability to produce JRubies.

 Note: These guidelines for interpreting metrics generally apply to both default and multithreaded mode.
 However, threads are much cheaper in terms of system resources, since they do not need to duplicate all of Puppet’s runtime, so you may have more vertical scalability in multithreaded mode.

 If your free JRubies are 0 or fewer, your server is receiving more requests for JRubies than it can provide, which means it must queue those requests to wait until resources are available.
 Puppet Server performs best when the average number of free JRubies is above 1, which means Server always has enough resources to immediately handle incoming requests.

 There are two indicators in Puppet Server’s metrics that can help you identify a request-handling capacity issue:

 If wait time increases but borrow time stays the same, your Server infrastructure might be serving too many agents.
 This indicates that Server can easily handle requests but is receiving too many at one time to keep up.